IBM/MLOps-CPD/README.md

-# MLOps in Cloud Pak for Data
+# MLOps in Cloud Pak for Data or IBM watsonx

 **Welcome** 👋 to our MLOps repository!